LAB MEMBERS

 Mary Buschmann

-Grant Writer and Program Coordinator
+Grant Writer and Coordinator

 Mary holds a BA in Biology from Concordia University, Ann Arbor, MI, and a PhD in Cell and Cancer Biology from the University of Cincinnati.
 She did her postdoctoral research at the University of Chicago as a Ruth L. Kirschstein National Research Service Award Fellow, studying gut epithelial barrier function.
 Prior to joining the Gilbert group, Mary spent almost 5 years overseeing the Chicago Pancreatic Cancer Initiative at the University of Chicago, which was a clinical research program studying ways to use patient genomic, clinical, and demographic data and personalized cell line models to improve understanding and treatment of the disease.
 Concurrent with this, she managed the University of Chicago’s Department of Surgery grant and clinical research portfolio.
 In the Gilbert lab, Mary utilizes these experiences to coordinate collaborative research programs, prepare funding applications and research articles, and manage human research regulatory affairs for the group.

-Megan Cunningham
+Megan Preovolos

 Admin